woodard/libabigail/doc/manuals/abipkgdiff.rst

     provided -- then the ABI of all publicly defined and exported functions and global variables by the Linux Kernel binaries are compared.

+    Please note that if a white list package is given in parameter, this option handles it just fine, like if the --wp option was used.

   * ``--wp`` <*path-to-whitelist-package*>